Justin Baldoni's $400 million lawsuit against Blake Lively, Ryan Reynolds dismissed

 But rumors of their feud swirled during the promotion of the film, as Baldoni did most of his press separately from Lively and other cast members.

-Lively's complaint alleged that following a meeting to address "repeated sexual harassment and other disturbing behavior" by Baldoni and Jamey Heath, the CEO of Wayfarer and a producer of the film, they began "a multi-tiered plan" to ruin the actress' reputation.
+Lively's complaint alleged that following a meeting to address "repeated sexual harassment and other disturbing behavior" by Baldoni, who also directed the film, and Jamey Heath, the CEO of Wayfarer and a producer of the film, they began "a multi-tiered plan" to ruin the actress' reputation.

 Her complaint included screenshots of alleged texts between Baldoni's publicist, Jennifer Abel, and crisis PR specialist Melissa Nathan, in which Abel says Baldoni "wants to feel like she can be buried."
 Nathan's alleged replies include "we can't write we will destroy her" and "you know we can bury anyone."